YASKAWA Standard Interface Commands

 CALL JOB:MSR_END_MEASURE ARGF"1;11;31;32;33;80"

-The above example indicates that the robot notifies Mech-Metrics to end the measurement (for part ID 1), and at the same time, Mech-Metrics returns the measurement results.
+In this example, the robot informs Mech-Metrics to end the measurement (with part ID 1), and Mech-Metrics returns the measurement results.
 The part judgment result is stored in numeric register 11.
-The numbers of measurement items exceeding the first, second, and third tolerance zones are stored in numeric registers 31, 32, and 33, respectively.
+The numbers of measurement items exceeding tolerance 1, tolerance 2, and tolerance 3 are stored in numeric registers 31, 32, and 33, respectively.
 The command status code is saved in numeric register 80.

-In some scenarios, the SN code of the part cannot be obtained at the beginning of measurement.
+In some scenarios, the part SN cannot be obtained at the beginning of measurement.
 For example, it needs to be scanned during measurement.
-This command is used to input the part ID during the measurement.
+This command is used to input the part SN during the measurement.

-The command can be sent any point during the current part measurement process.
+The command can be sent at any point during the current part measurement process.

 MSR_SET_PIECE_INFO("RobotID;regStatus", "Piece_SN")